-Depending on the severity of your condition and the suspected cause, Dr. Kelley may also recommend an oral appliance such as a mouthguard to wear while you sleep.
+Depending on the severity of your condition and the suspected cause, Dr. Kelley in Troy Michigan may also recommend an oral appliance such as a mouthguard to wear while you sleep.
 The device prevents clenching and grinding and can gently realign your jaw to protect your joints from strain.
 This method is the most effective way to prevent TMJ disorder from recurring.

 Protect Your Jaw Health

 Issues with your jaw joint can become serious if left untreated.
 However, with a specialized oral appliance from Dr. Kelley, there is no need to suffer through jaw and tooth pain.
 Learn more about our TMJ treatment options by contacting us online or calling our office at (248) 828-3185 today.